kubamarchwicki/conference-coverage/README.md

 ### What is this?

-This is a list of conferences which shows how much various conferences pay for travel and other expenses.
+This is a list of conferences which shows how much various conferences pay for a speakers' travel and other expenses.
 It can help you find conferences which cover all of your needs so you are actually able to attend.

+It also shows if a conference supports diversity with an initiative such as Diversity Tickets.

 The idea behind this was sparked by [Lukas Eder](https://twitter.com/lukaseder/status/889837600776871936) after a GoFundMe campaign by [Laurent Bourgès](https://www.gofundme.com/javaone-2017-travel-costs).